Local or nearby attractions to Grand Junction, Palisade, Fruita, Orchard Mesa, Clifton, Loma, Mack, Mesa and all of Mesa County.

 Mesa County Libraries National Nomination

 We love libraries!
-You can read our posts about Mesa County Libraries and how I got a Little Free Library in Las Colonias in Grand Junction, near the Colorado River and Butterfly Pond.
+You can read our posts about Mesa County Libraries and how I got the Las Colonias Little Free Library in Grand Junction, near the Colorado River and Butterfly Pond.

 Libraries do great work, and we are excited about this nomination.
 We will check back to see if they won!
 National Medal winners will be announced in late May 2024.
 Here’s what they posted on the Mesa County Libraries website: